James Myles: Soldier

 During World War I, Myles served in the British Army with both the Royal Inniskilling Fusiliers and the Royal Engineers.
 He won the Military Cross for bravery and reached the rank of Major.

 Personal life

 He was among a group of 40 Unionists kidnapped in February 1922.
 "Though apparently not an Orangeman, Myles was a Prince Mason in a chapter well stocked with Orange luminaries."

 Politician

-Myles served as an independent Teachta Dála (TD) in Dáil Éireann for twenty years.
+Myles served as an Independent Teachta Dála (TD) in Dáil Éireann for twenty years.
 He was elected on his first attempt at the 1923 general election and was subsequently re-elected six times, winning the greatest number of first preferences in each of the seven elections.
-He initially represented Donegal but then switched to Donegal East when the 8-seat constituency was divided in 1937.
+He initially represented Donegal, and sat for Donegal East when the 8-seat constituency was divided in 1937.

 He lost his seat at the 1943 general election, and was defeated again at the 1944 general election.

 He died in 1956 and is buried at St. Anne's Church in Ballyshannon, County Donegal.